 Eligible applicants working collaboratively may apply on one application form if the monies requested do not exceed $5,000.
 All co-applicants must meet all eligibility criteria.

 The Foundation welcomes the opportunity to support artistic works that embody diverse cultural perspectives.

 - Live in Minnesota or the five boroughs of New York City at the time of application and have lived in that location at least one year prior to the application deadline.

-- Be an individual emerging* creative artist or a Minnesota-based executive or program administrator working for a nonprofit arts organization producing work in the relevant discipline.
+- Be an individual emerging creative artist or a Minnesota-based executive or program administrator who works at an organization that supports such artists.

 - Have completed and filed a final report on their trip if he/she is a previous grant recipient.